department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 ### Can I get FSGLI?

-You may be able to get FSGLI if you’re the spouse or dependent child of a Servicemember who meets one of the requirements listed below.
+You may be able to get FSGLI if you’re the spouse or dependent child of a service member who meets one of the requirements listed below.

 **One of these must be true.
-The Servicemember is:**
+The service member is:**

-* An active-duty Servicemember covered by full-time SGLI, **or**
+* An active-duty service member covered by full-time SGLI, **or**
 * A member of the National Guard or Ready Reserve covered by full-time SGLI

 You may qualify to get FSGLI as the spouse of someone with SGLI coverage no matter if your own status is active duty, retired, or civilian.